ClaspTV/react-native-vizbee-sender-sdk/README.md

 ## Overview

-Vizbee enables streaming apps to deliver consistent and seamless cross-device experiences.
+Vizbee enables streaming apps to deliver seamless cross-device experiences.
 This repository provides the React Native SDK for enabling Vizbee's cross-device experiences.
 You need a [Vizbee account](https://console.vizbee.tv) in order to use this SDK.

 ## Getting started